-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Conflict with adopted policies, plans programs regarding public transit, b or pedestrian facilities, or otherwise decrease the performance or safety facilities? icycle, \boxtimes

-SunLine Transit Agency provides bus services to the City of Desert Hot Springs through Lines 14 and 15.
-Line 20 is available on weekdays only.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Conflict with adopted policies, plans programs regarding public transit, b or pedestrian facilities, or otherwise decrease the performance or safety facilities? icycle, $\boxtimes$ SunLine Transit Agency provides bus services to the City of Desert Hot Springs through Lines 14, 15 and 20 (line 20 is available on weekdays only.)
 Line 14 and 20 are the nearest routes to the Project.
-One bus stop is found in the vicinity of the Project and located approximately 2.0 miles in driving/biking distance to the northeast at the intersection of Two Bunch Palms Trail and Palm Drive.
+One bus stop is found in the vicinity of the Project and located approximately 1.5 miles in driving/biking distance to the east at the intersection of Palm Drive and Two Bunch Palms Trail.
 SunLine Transit Agency buses are wheelchair accessible and include bicycle racks accommodating two or three bicycles.
 The potential use of local bus services by future Project employees is not expected to conflict with or substantially increase the demand for this transit service.
 Project implementation is not anticipated to interfere with the existing service or performance at bus stop facilities.
 Less than significant impacts are anticipated.
 If future demand warrants, expansion of available services may be appropriate.
 Transit services are monitored by both the City and SunLine.
 Additional services are periodically considered in response to anticipated increase in use.

-The proposed Project would improve pedestrian mobility by incorporating pedestrian sidewalks along the frontage of Palomar Lane (outside of the proposed property fencing), where currently none exist.
-The widening and improvements of the roadways do not include bicycle lanes however improvements resulting from the Project are expected to enhance, rather than obstruct or conflict with, the City's established goals on bicycle transportation or with any existing facilities.
+The proposed Project would improve pedestrian mobility by incorporating pedestrian sidewalks along the frontage of San Gorgonio Lane (outside of the proposed property fencing), where currently none exist.
+The widening and improvements of the roadway does not include bicycle lanes however improvements resulting from the Project are expected to enhance, rather than obstruct or conflict with, the City's established goals on bicycle transportation or with any existing facilities.
 Less than significant impacts are expected.

-XVI.
+Mitigation Measures: None XVI.
 UTILITIES AND SERVICE SYSTEMS -- Would the Project:

-a) Exceed wastewater treatment

-requirements of the applicable Regional

-Water Quality Control Board? \boxtimes
+a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
+Discussion:

 The Project falls under the Mission Springs Water District's (MSWD) sewer service area.
 Public sewer and water is provided to the Project area by the Mission Springs Water District.
 MSWD does not currently have infrastructure in place for sewer services.
 MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
 The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+The Project is proposing a 29,000 square foot facility specialized for the indoor cultivation of medical marijuana; wastewater is

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

+Incorporated

+$\square$

-The Project is proposing a 22,218 square foot facility specialized for the indoor cultivation of medical marijuana; wastewater is expected to be minimal as the project would only require up to 13 employees.
-The Project is not n No nt Impact t expected to exceed wastewater treatment requirements of the State Regional Water Quality Control Board (SRWQCB) (Colorado River Basin).
+expected to be minimal as the project would only require up to 20 employees.
+The Project is not expected to exceed wastewater treatment requirements of the State Regional Water Quality Control Board (SRWQCB) (Colorado River Basin).
 In addition, City and other local and governmental agency review will ensure compliance with all current and applicable wastewater treatment requirements.
 Less than significant impacts are expected.

+Mitigation Measures: None

 b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

+Discussion: